smithy-lang/smithy/docs/source-2.0/aws/aws-iam.rst

       - ``string``
       - A relative URL path that defines more information about the resource within a set of IAM-related documentation.
+    * - disableConditionKeyInheritance
+      - ``boolean``
+      - When set to ``true``, decouples this IAM resource's condition keys from those of its parent resource(s).
+This can be used in combination with the :ref:`aws.iam#conditionKeys-trait` trait to isolate a resource's condition keys from those of its parent(s).

 The following example defines a simple resource with a name in AWS IAM that deviates from the :ref:`shape name of the shape ID <shape-id>` of the resource.